-Burp Suite Alternatives: The Complete 2026 Comparison for DAST and Automated Pentesting
+Burp Suite Alternatives: The Complete 2026 Comparison between Escape and Burp Suite

 Escape is the leading Burp Suite alternative for modern application security teams.
 Unlike Burp Suite, Escape automates business logic testing (IDORs, SSRFs, access control flaws), ensures faster scanning with fewer false positives, and provides remediation code snippets.